xeruf/nodal/README.md

 - planning & reviewing
 - retrieving tasks that should be done and can be done in the current context

+My problem is that I don't trust any of the systems I am currently using:
+- head: I forget things, short-term memory limited
+- paper: many slips flying around, can get lost easily
+- CLIs: too verbose to use, didn't get me the information I needed in time

 # Design

 The most important rule: Everything is a task.
 There is nothing else.